-As I was curating this long list of gift ideas for older people in our lives, I have taken the consideration of the new challenges they are facing due to the pandemic.
+As I was curating this long list of gift ideas for older people in our lives, I have taken the consideration of the “new normal” that we live in.

 More than ever before, there are a few areas our loved elderlies need the most attention.

 - Help them enjoy indoor more

 - Connet to the world